top of page

 DRY MIX OPTIONS:

-• A mix of other seeds: Mixed Canary Seed, hemp seeds, meal worms, flax seeds, pumpkin seeds, white sunflower seeds/hulled sunflower seeds, hulled busckwheat, etc.
+• Seeds: Mixed Canary Seed, hemp seeds, meal worms, flax seeds, chopped pumpkin seeds, hulled sunflower seeds, hulled buckwheat, etc.

-It is a messy project (sticky fingers, seeds flying all over, etc.) and if you're not up to it, you can order nibble rolls from:
+It is a messy project (sticky fingers, seeds flying all over and in the oven, etc.) and if you're not up to it, you can order them ready-made: Robyn's Hamster Supplies, Pinky's Omnoms, Keri's Custom Cabins, HSA Online Shop, or Hippie Pets.

 diy-seedroll3.jpg